rowland-208/rowland-208.github.io/_posts/2024-08-30-sorting-colors.md

 * the plots are perceptually monotonic and continuous for false color plots, and
 * curves are easy to distinguish for line and scatter plots.

-As a teaser, the final results look great!
+As a teaser, check out these results!

 ![alt text](/assets/images/parrots.png)